grzegorzkrukowski/RandomUtils/README.md

 License
 ------------------

-GKRandomizer is available under the MIT license.
+RandomUtils is available under the MIT license.
 See the LICENSE file for more info.